 In fact, it may become your favorite new hobby.

 You can also have fun sewing curtains and making decorative pillows for your family room.
 My husband sews and is quite good at it.

 Christmas is only a few months away.
 Instead of saying you can’t afford Christmas this year, look for ways to spend less.

 Create a list of gifts that you can make at home, and as you see the things you need on sale, you can buy them now, and then get to work on making them in December.

 Turn Off the Lights and The Water

 About 19 months ago we decided that we were sick and tired of struggling with our finances, so we slowly began following the above suggestions.
-I wouldn’t say that our finances are perfect, but doing these really does help us get through each month without worrying too much about money.
+I wouldn’t say that our finances are perfect, but doing these things really does help us get through each month without worrying too much about money anymore.